-- ◆ It is extremely dangerous to get caught on the bar during strong ebb current.
-Even on days that are relatively calm, fast moving ebb can create bar conditions that are too rough for small craft. - ◆ Always know the stage of the tide!
+◆ It is extremely dangerous to get caught on the bar during strong ebb current.
+Even on days that are relatively calm, fast moving ebb can create bar conditions that are too rough for small craft.

 BAR AND WEATHER CONDITIONS

 Listen to the local broadcast on 1610 AM